glowcap/DGNotifyView/README.md

 ```

 #### Animating
-Once you have an instance of DGNotifyView, you can call it to come in and also how long to display it.
-This function ends with a closure incase you want to do something when the animation is completed:
+Once you have an instance of DGNotifyView, you can call it to slide in with how long it should be displayed.
+This function ends with a closure in case you want to do something after the animation is completed:

 ```swift
 myNotif.displayFor(seconds: 1.0) { (finished) in